rnml/shell-file-mode/README.md

   3. structured logs of both command and output history, for easy searching later on.

+One thing all these points have in common is a more sophisticated way of interacting with command line history.

 # The shell file #

-The central feature of this way of working is a shell scrip called the *shell file* containing blocks of shell script.
-Here is an example shell file:
+The central feature of this way of working is a shell script called the *shell file* containing blocks of code.
+Here is an example shell
+file:

     #!/bin/bash
     # -*- eval: (shell-file-mode t) -*-